All Episodes

 One-way ticket.

-I try to empower them to realize they can actually go far beyond that and create their own reality and consciously die and not have to worry about coming back to earth plane.
+And I try to empower them to realize they can actually go far beyond that and create their own reality and consciously die and not have to worry about coming back to earth plane.

-Well, they're not on my Christmas card list and I'm not on theirs because I don't believe that you need an agent.
+Well, they're not on my Christmas card list, and I'm not on theirs because I don't believe that you need an agent.

 I also believe you can perfect your soul without an agent.

-The theologians themselves, the priests, rabbis, and ministers, God bless them for what most of them want to do.
+The theologians themselves, priests, rabbis, and ministers, God bless them for what most of them want to do.

-I have no problem with most of them, but I do have a problem with the theory.
+But I do have a problem with the theory.

-Well, actually, I do, too.
+Well, actually, I do too.

 And I actually agree with you.